multirangesse/mltrng/README.md

 The first element in datadim is the number of dimensions, and the following elements are the dimensions' sizes. <br />
 sample_num is the number of sample random queries of the query shape.

+### Generating Synthetic dataset
+Before running the query experiments we should generate synthetic datasets based on our desired configurations

 ### Isotropic queries
 Run the command python3 src/isoqreport.py<br />
-To change the configuration of the dataset and slab size: change the following configurations in isoqreport.py:
+To change the configuration of the dataset and slab size: change the following configurations in isoqreport.py.

 ### Bisected Anisotropic queries
 Run the command python3 src/baqreport.py<br />
-To change the configuration of the dataset and slab size, change the configurations in isoqreport.py:
+To change the configuration of the dataset and slab size, change the configurations in isoqreport.py.

 ### Gradual Anisotropic queries
 Run the command python3 src/gaqreport.py<br />
-To change the configuration of the dataset and slab size, change the configurations in isoqreport.py:
+To change the configuration of the dataset and slab size, change the configurations in isoqreport.py.

 ### Outlier queries
 Run the command python3 src/oaqreport.py<br />
-To change the configuration of the dataset and slab size, change the following configurations in isoqreport.py:
+To change the configuration of the dataset and slab size, change the following configurations in isoqreport.py.

+### reports:
+The generated reports in .csv format will be stored in sample_data/ folder.